ushis/local-repo/README.md

 	optional arguments:
+	  -h, --help            show this help message and exit -a path [path ...], --add path [path ...] add a package to the repo. path can point to a package file, a pkgbuild tarball or can be the uri of a downloadable pkgbuild tarball, e.g. in the AUR -A name [name ...], --aur-add name [name ...] download, build and add a package specified by name from the AUR to the repo
+	  -c, --check           run an integrity check
+	  -i name [name ...], --info name [name ...] display infos for the specified package
-	  -h, --help            show this help message and exit -l, --list            list all packages from the repo -i name [name ...], --info name [name ...] display infos for the specified package
+	  -l, --list            list all packages from the repo -r name [name ...], --remove name [name ...] remove the packages specified by name from the repo -R, --restore         Restore repo database
 	  -s term, --search term
 	                        find packages by term
-	  -a path [path ...], --add path [path ...] add a package to the repo. path can point to a package file, a pkgbuild tarball or can be the uri of a downloadable pkgbuild tarball, e.g. in the AUR -u path [path ...], --upgrade path [path ...] upgrade a package by replacing it with a new package. see --add for a description of the path argument -r name [name ...], --remove name [name ...] remove the packages specified by name from the repo -A name [name ...], --aur-add name [name ...] download, build and add a package specified by name from the AUR to the repo
-	  -U, --aur-upgrade     upgrade all packages in the repo, which are available in the AUR
+	  -u path [path ...], --upgrade path [path ...] upgrade a package by replacing it with a new package. see --add for a description of the path argument -U, --aur-upgrade     upgrade all packages in the repo, which are available in the AUR

-	  -c, --check           run an integrity check
-	  -R, --restore         Restore repo database
+# LICENSE

+	Copyright (c) 2012 ushi

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.